-2.1.3 Action taken against IUU-fishing
+2.1.3 Action taken against IUU fishing

 Illegal fishing has been a long-standing concern, leading to the development of binding legal instruments and numerous efforts to strengthen monitoring, control and surveillance (MCS) well before the adoption of Target 6.
-The 1993 FAO Compliance Agreement12, the 1995 UN Fish Stock Agreement (UNFSA)13, the 1995 FAO Code of Conduct for Responsible Fisheries (CCRF), the 2001 FAO IPOA-IUU, the 2002 International MCS Network14 (2002), and the 2009 Port States Measures Agreement (PSMA) strengthened the arm of flag States and RFMOs, developing their capacity to curb IUU-fishing.
+The 1993 FAO Compliance Agreement14, the 1995 UN Fish Stock Agreement (UNFSA)15, the 1995 FAO Code of Conduct for Responsible Fisheries (CCRF), the 2001 FAO IPOA-IUU, the 2002 International MCS Network16 (2002), and the 2009 Port States Measures Agreement (PSMA) strengthened the arm of Flag States, Port States, and RFMOs, developing their capacity to curb IUU fishing.
 They did not, however, stop it.
+Some examples of gender action taken against IUU fishing are given in Siles et al. (2019: 30-32).